 15 If royalties are paid, what are the royalty rates?
 Are they fixed?
 Do they differ between onshore and offshore production?
 Aside from tax, are there any other payments due to the government?
-Are there any tax stabilisation measures in place?
+Are any tax stabilisation measures in place?

 Federal leases impose a fixed royalty of a defined fraction of the amount or value of the oil or gas removed or sold from each lease.
-A royalty rate of one-eighth was common up until the 1970s, although now rates such as three-sixteenths or one-sixth are more common.
+A royalty rate of one-eighth was common until the 1970s, although now rates such as three-sixteenths or one-sixth are more common.
 For onshore operations, the federal rate must be no less than one-eighth, whereas offshore rates tend to be higher depending on how deep the waters are and subject to the various statutory requirements.

 Statutes fix most federal royalty rates, but both the DOI and special legislation (such as the Deep Water Royalty Relief Act) can modify standard terms, usually by reducing the stated royalty rate or suspending payment of royalties, to make frontier development more attractive.
-In early 2017, the BLM amended the federal oil shale regulations to give the DOI more flexibility in setting rates lease-by-lease.
+In 2017, the BLM amended the federal oil shale regulations to give the DOI more flexibility in setting rates lease-by-lease.
 The DOI sets the minimum royalty rates for federal commercial oil shale leases, and the amended rule gives the DOI authority to set rates based on consideration of all relevant factors.
-In the beginning of 2018, a DOI advisory panel began considering whether to lower the minimum royalty rate to be more consistent with the private market.
+In 2018, the DOI rejected a recommendation to lower the minimum royalty rate to be more consistent with the private market.